-1. Remember from Exodus that the seven-branched oil-burning lamp stood in the holy place, on the left side, just before the veil that separated the holy place from the holy of holies, the place where God dwelt.
-In fact, it was the only source of light in the holy place, this seven-branched oil-burning lamp and Aaron was to make sure that the light never went out by trimming the wicks and making sure there was enough oil in the bowls.
+Remember from Exodus that the Seven-Branched Oil-Burning Lamp stood in the Holy Place, on the left side, just before the veil that separated the Holy Place from the Holy of Holies, the place where God dwelt.

+In fact, it was the only source of light in the Holy Place, this Seven-Branched Oil-Burning Lamp and Aaron's responsibility was to make sure that the light never went out by trimming the wicks and making sure there was enough oil in the bowls.

-2. In John 8:12 we are told, "Then Jesus spoke to them again, saying, 'I am the light of the world.
+In John 8:12 we are told, "Then Jesus spoke to them again, saying, 'I am the light of the world.
 He who follows Me shall not walk in darkness, but have the light of life."

 And then in Matthew 5:14 Jesus tells us, "You are the light of the world.
 A city that is set on a hill cannot be hidden."

-In other words, we are now to reflect the light of Jesus in a dark world and the only way we are going to do that is if we take our wicks and trim them or make sure we are walking as God would have us, crucify the flesh and to be filled with the oil of the Holy Spirit!
+In other words, we are now to reflect the light of Jesus in a dark world and the only way we are going to do that is if we take our wicks and trim them or make sure we are walking as God would have us.
+We must crucify the flesh and be filled with the oil of the Holy Spirit!

+Keep in mind that if God indwells us, then it is His light that is shining, not our light, which would never work!

-3. Also, in John 10:22 we are told, "Now it was the Feast of Dedication in Jerusalem, and it was winter."
+Also, in John 10:22 we are told, "Now it was the Feast of Dedication in Jerusalem, and it was winter."

 When you read the Scriptures there is no feast in Israel that God instructed His people to observe that fell in the winter.
 All the feasts were in spring, summer and fall.

 So what's this feast all about?

-The Feast of Dedication or the Feast of Lights we call today Hanukkah and this feast began on December 25th and it commemorated the rededication of the temple by the Maccabees in 165 BC after Antiochus Epiphanes desecrated the temple several years earlier.
+The Feast of Dedication or the Feast of Lights we call today, Hanukkah.
+And this feast begins this year at sunset on Thursday, December 7, 2023, and it will end on nightfall of Friday, December 15, 2023.

+This feast commemorated the rededication of the Temple by the Maccabees in 165 B. C. after Antiochus Epiphanes desecrated the temple several years earlier.

-The story goes that as they began to light the lamps of the seven branched oil burning lamp they only had enough oil to last one day and it would take several days to make this pure oil for the lamps.
-Also, once the lamps were lit they were not to go out.
+The story goes that as they began to light the lamps of the Seven-Branched Oil-Burning Lamp, they only had enough oil to last one day, and it would take several days to make this pure oil for the lamps.

+Also, once the lamps were lit, they were not allowed to go out.

 But a miracle took place and the lamps burned for eight days and thus, they celebrated this feast as a memorial of that day - the Feast of Lights or Hanukah!

-1. Also, in the holy place, before the veil, was the table of Showbread on the right side.
+Also, in the Holy Place, before the veil, was the Table of Showbread on the right side.

 And on it were 12 loaves of bread representing the 12 tribes of Israel.

 This speaks of fellowship and communion with God as we partake of Him through His Word.

 And every Sabbath the loaves from the previous week were eaten by the priests and new loaves of bread were placed on this table.

 Interestingly enough, the word "showbread" means "bread of faces" and it speaks of being eaten before the face of God, and like I have said, it speaks of fellowship, communion with God.